gjorquera/Gaston.Life/content/books/how-to-take-smart-notes.md

 1. **Make fleeting notes.** Take notes about what you are thinking when reading.
 These are meant to be temporary notes to remind you about a particular idea.
-Always consider that the key aspect of this step is to understand and prepare the information to be transfered into the Zettelkasten.
+Always consider that the key aspect of this step is to understand and prepare the information to be transferred into the Zettelkasten.
 1. **Make permanent notes.** Every day, go through the notes you made in the first step.
 For each note, think how it relates and connects to other